-(1) During the explosion of the gases part of the atmosphere of a planetstar, firstly comes the illumination of this celestial body and the turmoil of the established order of its satellites, then the propulsion in the space of the atmospheric rest which is the last point we are going to examine.
+(1) During the deflagration of part of the gases of the atmosphere of a planetstar, firstly comes the illumination of this celestial body and the turmoil of the established order of its satellites, then the propulsion in space of rest of the atmosphere which is the last point that we are going to examine.
 These three consecutive phenomena occur in the expansion of the electromagnetic set of the new star, which is called nova.

-(2) The gigantic fractures (faults) that we find on Mars or on the Moon, as well as on the terrestrial crust, testify of the shocks produced during the movement of planets.
-But these movements were made during that an immense cloud of vapor went into space, coming from the part of the Sun's atmosphere which wasn't disintegrated.
-Although very spread and distant from today's Sun, this cloud gradually took the form of a crown which still exists today.
-It could be sighted by a distant observer, as ourselves can observe similar crowns which surround in the same manner the new stars.
-Any recent star is indeed surrounded by a similar crown, and they are numerous in the sky.
-Therefore when contemplating a circular cloud around a star, it is necessary to refrain from saying that this star is dying, on the contrary in fact it's its birth.
-Do not confuse, as do scientists, what disappears with what appears...
+(2) The gigantic fractures (faults) that we find on Mars or on the Moon, as well as on the terrestrial crust, testify to the shocks produced during the movement of planets.
+But these movements took place while an immense cloud of vapor went into space, coming from the part of the Sun's atmosphere which didn't disintegrate.
+Although very spread and distant from today's Sun, this cloud gradually took the form of a corona which still exists today.
+It could be sighted by a distant observer, just as we ourselves can observe similar coronas that similarly surround new stars.
+Every recent star is indeed surrounded by a similar corona, and they are numerous in the sky.
+That is why when contemplating a circular cloud around a star, it is necessary to refrain from saying that this star is dying, because it is on the contrary its birth.
+Let's confuse, as scientists do, what disappears with what appears...

-(3) Water is a body always produced in the gaseous state, which passes to liquid state then to solid state by a temperature drop, and which performs the reverse cycle by temperature increase.
-We are going to see that the plentiful water on Earth results from the solar crown.
+(3) Water is a body that is always produced in a gaseous state, which changes to a liquid state and then to a solid state by a drop in temperature, and which carries out the reverse cycle by an increase in temperature.
+We will see that the abundant water on Earth results from the solar corona.
 This water doesn't infiltrate into the depths, because the internal heat of the Earth repel the water to the ground surface.
 And it completes its cycle by continuously changing states, because the Earth is in the only region of the sky where the temperature of the Sun is neither too high nor too low for that.
-In the region of the planet Mars for example, or even farther into space, it is too cold for the water to remain liquid; and in the region of Venus, or closer to the Sun, it is too hot this time.
-Water can thus be liquid only on Earth and be maintained on surface tanks to the internal heat of Earth.
-Therefore, among all the celestial bodies of solar family, only the Earth offers due to its temperature and its position in the sky, the favorable conditions for the manifestation of life.
+In the region of the planet Mars for example, or even further out in space, it is too cold for the water to remain liquid; and in the region of Venus, or even closer to the Sun, it is too hot this time.
+Water can thus only be liquid on Earth and maintained on the surface thanks to the internal heat of Earth.
+This is why, among all the celestial bodies of the solar family, only the Earth offers due to its temperature and its position in the sky, the favorable conditions for the manifestation of life.

 (4) Below its point of glaciation, the water remains solid; above, it liquefies and evaporates.
 The vapor cannot be seen, because it is primarily gas.
 When heating water in a bowl, it changes into gases.
 And these gases rise and condense immediately because of the sudden change in temperature.
-It is this condensation which immediately causes the fog visible outside of the container.
-For example, when we see some fog in winter on the water surface, while the air temperature is very low, it's because the gases coming back up from the water condense immediately.
+It is this condensation which immediately causes the fog which is visible on the outside of the container.
+For example, when we see some fog in winter on the surface of the water, even though the air temperature is very low, it's because the gases rising up from the water condense immediately.
 The clouds are thus the visible part of the condensation of atmospheric gases.

-(5) The study of Jupiter showed us that it isn't the star but the planet which prepares to shine which produces water in abundance in the ages.
-Indeed, any active planet produces water by the heat resulting from the effect of electric resistance which transforms the matter of the core and the coat into gas.
-These gases exit to the surface, form the atmosphere which condenses by temperature change.
-Thus, gradually, the active planet produces water.
-This means that, save the stars, all celestial bodies, even satellites, do possess some more or less in their coat.
-The water thus exists everywhere in the Galaxy: on the celestial bodies where it is produced or captured, and in space where it is partially propelled by the breath of atmospheric explosions.
+(5) The study of Jupiter showed us that it isn't the star but the planet that is preparing to shine which produces water in abundance through the ages.
+Indeed, any active planet produces water by the heat resulting from the effect of electric resistance which transforms the matter of the core and the mantle into gas.
+These gases exits to the surface, form the atmosphere which condenses by temperature change.
+Thus, gradually, the active celestial body produces water.
+This means that, apart from the stars, all celestial bodies, even satellites, do possess some more or less in their mantle.
+The water thus exists everywhere in the Galaxy: on the celestial bodies where it is produced or captured, and in space where it is projected partially by the breath of the atmospheric explosions.

 (6) When Jupiter, Saturn, Uranus and Neptune were satellites of the Sun still planet, they already had an atmosphere which contained water, but much less than today.
 Indeed, their giant atmosphere of today also results from the large quantity of liquid that the solar nebula brought onto them.
 There is thus water produced by an active planet (which is warm), and the water that it receives from the solar nebula when this one passes on its.